Ardales Lakes, El Chorro, Bobastro, Alora, Malaga, Andalucia

 Ardales Lakes

-Formed as part of the Guadalhorce reservoir, these turquoise coloured lakes with their surrounding woodlands are the most unexpected sites in the hot and desert like Andalusia.
-The “Lake Districts” of Andalusia are only 6 km from El Chorro and are a favourite weekend escape for Malaga residents.
+Formed by dams on three rivers of Guadalhorce, Teba, and Turron, these turquoise coloured lakes with their surrounding woodlands are the most unexpected sites in the hot and desert like Andalucia.
+The “Lake Districts” of Andalucia are only 6km from El Chorro and are a favourite weekend escape for Malaga residents.With many activities such as canoeing, sailing, swimming areas and many great places to eat, these lakes have become a tourist magnet, attracting visitors from far and wide.

 Cortijo Valverde can arrange guided tours of the lakes and El Chorro.
 These Quad-bike Tours range from 2-hour to 3.5-hour and will take you through normally inaccessible tracks, which provide unique views of area.